Trailing Lantana: How to Plant, Grow, and Care for Beautiful Flowers

 Even if you don’t deadhead old flowers, your plants will produce many blooms.

-Fortunately, trailing lantana doesn’t deal with too many serious problems.
+Fortunately, trailing lantana doesn’t deal with too many serious problems with common garden pests.
 However, you should keep an eye out for the following.

 Powdery Mildew